 Since that time, his work has become impressive.
-I buy these paintings there, so he is paid, then re-sell them here for a profit.
+I buy these paintings there, so he is paid, and then we sell them here for a profit.
 The profits are returned to him.
 Because of the exchange rate between the Viet Nam dong, their currency, and the dollar, a small profit here is a lot of money there.
 I pay to have the paintings stretched here and ready for framing.
-The present selection of paintings are for sale for 110.00 – $375.00, so the profit is not huge, but makes a real difference in his income.
+The present selection of paintings are for sale for 125.00 – $375.00, so the profit is not huge, but makes a real difference in his income.

 Khang lives in Cu Chi, Viet Nam, near Sai Gon.
 He barely scratches out a living in spite of his amazing talent.
 He lives with his family in a good home right now, but if he lived on his own, would be living in poverty.
-He is now 26 years old and was married two years ago.
+He is now 32 years old and was married in 2015.
 He has two children.

 In 2009, $330.00 was sent to Khang from recent profits from the sales of his paintings.
 That is the equivalent of what he earns there in 10 months.
 In 2014, we sent $770.00.
 Khang is no longer able to work full time as an artist to support himself.
 This makes the sales here all the more important.

-If you wish to see our gallery of his work at our Pawtucket ASLA Student Center, contact us for an appointment.
+If you wish to see our gallery of his work at our Cranston ASLA Student Center, contact us for an appointment.
 You can also donate money to support his work.

 Once a year, we have an art show, on a weekend.
-This year, it is TBA, from 2 to 5 pm, and one room will be filled entirely with Khang’s work.
+This year – date TBA, from 2 to 5 pm, One room will be filled entirely with Khang’s work.
 Profits from the sale of his pieces will be sent to him.